 This course examines how languages are learned.
 Students will discuss prominent language acquisition theories and how these apply in instructed settings, analyzer learner language, and explore individual differences in learning an additional language.
 In addition, knowledge of phonology, morphology, syntax, and semantics are applied to teaching Diverse Language Learners.

-TESL-323: Instruc Methods for Diverse Language,Learners (Credits: 3)
+TESL-323: Instruc Methods for Multilingual Learner,Learners (Credits: 3)

 This course will connect second language acquisition theories to research-based principles of instruction as they relate to language learners.
 Students will explore and apply methods and strategies to promote comprehensible interaction in reading, writing, and language arts for early childhood, elementary, secondary, and adult second language learners.
 Course includes fieldwork component.

-Students will explore and apply methods and strategies to promote comprehensible interaction in the content areas for early childhood, elementary, secondary, and adult language learners.
-The emphasis of the course is the design of standards-based differentiated lesson plans for Diverse Language Learners in heterogeneous content area classes as well as sheltered content area courses for secondary students.
-Fieldwork is an integral component of course.
+udents will explore and apply methods and strategies to promote comprehensible interaction in the content areas for early childhood, elementary, secondary, and adult language learners.
+The emphasis of the course is the design of standards-based differentiated lesson plans for Multilingual Learners in heterogeneous content area classes as well as sheltered content area courses for secondary students.
+Fieldwork is an integral component of this course.

 Students will apply content from the Methods and Content Area Instruction courses to develop a rationale for incorporating assessment as an intrinsic and ongoing aspect of the teaching/learning process.
 Students will learn ways to monitor student progress, place students appropriately, and design authentic assessment for elementary, secondary, and adult language learners.
 Students will also explore policies and practices of standardized assessments commonly used to assess language proficiency and academic language development within the context of U.S. public schools.
 Course includes fieldwork component.